-- 2.1.1 Ecology by Design Ltd was commissioned by Statera Energy to undertake a Preliminary Ecological Appraisal (PEA) of a potential battery storage facility north of Culham Science Centre Thames Lane, Culham, OX14 3ES at approximate central grid reference SU 52879 96551. - The site is c.27ha in extent and comprises four large fields and a portion of a fifth field used for 2.1.2 non-cereal crops (permanent modified grasslands harvested for hay and silage) and two areas of other neutral grassland.
+- 2.1.1 Ecology by Design Ltd was commissioned by Statera Energy to undertake a Preliminary Ecological Appraisal (PEA) of a potential battery storage facility north of Culham Science Centre Thames Lane, Culham, OX14 3ES at approximate central grid reference SU 52879 96551. - 2.1.2 The site is c.26ha in extent and comprises portions of five fields used for non-cereal crops (permanent modified grasslands harvested for hay and silage) and two areas of other neutral grassland, mixed scrub and hard standing.
 The fields had been mown when the survey was conducted in July 2022, with small strips on the field margins remaining unmown.
 There are occasional scattered trees and scrub within the site. - 2.1.3 In the wider landscape, there is mixed woodland immediately north of the site, the River Thames runs from east to west 130m north of the site, there are additional non-cereal fields to the north and south-west and Culham Science Centre to the south-east.